cfrg/draft-irtf-cfrg-bls-signature/README.md

 ## News:

+* Updated from -02 to -03 and from -03 to -04.
+  * -03 is a compatibility release for existing implementations.
+  * -04 is an update that addresses a potential security concern.

 * Updated from -00 to -02.
 See changelog.

 * This draft has been adopted by the CFRG as an active [work group draft](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-02)